jcs/rubywarden/README.md

 This tool operates on the SQLite database directly (not through its REST API) so you can run it offline.

+### 2-Factor Authentication

+The Bitwarden browser extensions and mobile apps support accounts that require 2FA, by prompting you for the current code after successfully logging in.
+To activate Time-based One-Time Passwords (TOTP) on your account after you've signed up in the previous steps, run the `tools/activate_totp.rb` program on the server:

+	env RACK_ENV=production bundle exec ruby tools/activate_totp.rb -u you@example.com

+You'll be shown a `data:` URL that has a PNG-encoded QR code, which you must copy and paste into a browser, then scan with your mobile TOTP authenticator apps (assuming it supports scanning from the camera).
+Once scanned, the activation program will ask you to enter the current TOTP being shown in the app for verification, and then save the TOTP secret to your account in the SQLite database.
+Your `security_stamp` will be reset, forcing a new login on any devices that are logged into your account.
+Those devices will now prompt for a TOTP code upon future logins.

 ### License

 Copyright (c) 2017 joshua stein `<jcs@jcs.org>`